THE BALANCE CONCEPT IN HEALING AND DEVELOPMENT

 Another very important area in which balance is most helpful for healing has to do with a principle of physics.
 The idea is used in Oriental medicine, but not used at all in Western medical science.
 In acupuncture, macrobiotics and other Oriental healing arts, it is called the balance between yin and yang.

-The yin principle is cool, expanded, centrifugal in action, fragmented, and the foods are more sugary.
+The yin physics principle is cool, expanded, centrifugal in action, fragmented, and the foods are more sugary.
 The yang principle is warmer, harder, more contracted, heated and food is cooked, more salty and less sweet.

 Š Eating fruit and other sweet foods.